A Cricket in the Ear

 A Cricket in the Ear (Щурец в ухото / Shturets v uhoto) is a Bulgarian comedy-drama film released in 1976, directed by Georgi K. Stoyanov, starring Pavel Popandov, Stefan Mavrodiev, Itzhak Fintzi, Tatyana Lolova and Petar Slabakov.

 A comedy with a spice of drama about two young men who live in the country but decide to move to the big city.
 All the travel turns into a reason for consideration and giving a new meaning to their past and future life.
 Do they finally arrive in the big city or come back to their village?

 Plot

 Evtim (Popandov) and Pesho (Mavrodiev), two young men, decided to leave their native village and move to the big city.
-They bring with them big stuff from the home household goods but also their good intentions and uncertainty.
-Both of them carry some remorses too.
-Evtim because of the scandal with his older brother and Pesho because of leaving the home with not a notice to his parents.
-Standing by the road, amid a heap of luggage, they turned to be a colorful view as hitch-hikers to the passing vehicles.
-But so, the two friends have an opportunity to meet the variety of life.
-They see generous sympathy but also the selfishness; they see the exciting waves of the true love but also the repulsive duplicity.
-This meetings, in its own way, form their realization about the substantial milestones in the path of life.
+They bring with them large household goods and an optimism, knowing that they only had good intentions despite their uncertainty, remorses, and nervousness in navigating their new life.
+From Evitm's scandal with his older brother to Pesho leaving home without a notice to his parents, the two men faced interpersonal challenges of their own.
+Yet, when standing by the road, amid a heap of luggage, they were met with both a colorful view and the opportunity to witness the beauty life had to offer.
+Through meeting various cast members in their journey, they experience generous sympathy but also selfishness, exciting waves of true love but also repulsive duplicity.
+These meetings, in their own way, form their realization about the substantial milestones in the path of life.